ajbanjara/Wireshark/Development/LifeCycle.md

 ## Past Releases

 Release Notes for each release are available on the [main site](https://www.wireshark.org/docs/relnotes/).
+[Version Info](/Development/Version-Info) (build components) for past Windows releases.

 The git change log provides good information about changes in each release: